Hello again teacher friends!

 Read on my friend….

 - KWL (Know, Want to know, Learned) Charts are fabulous ways to get your kiddos started, and they could be used in tandem with the demonstration activity described above.
 Concentrate first on the “K” – what they know.
 I would post a piece of chart paper on the board, put a big “K” on the top (make sure they understand that K stands for Know) and then have them volunteer what they know about states of matter.
 This activity will further help you understand any misconceptions your students may have.
 Write the “K’s” down, even if they are incorrect – they will accommodate their new understandings later.
 I stop writing at the end on one piece of chart paper…you have to draw the line somewhere.
 Then have them choose and copy three of four of the details in the K column onto their own KWL chart.
 (Super Smart Teacher Tip: When a kiddo volunteers a piece of information to be included in the chart…write their initials next to it.
-They will feel super special, and you will remember who said what.
-Plus this encourages all of your students to participate!)
-Sometimes, you may find that a KWL chart doesn’t quite meet your needs, especially when there is a lack of background knowledge.
-Check out my post about building background knowledge using an OWL chart.
+This makes them feel special, and you will remember who said what.
+Plus, this encourages all of your students to participate!)

 - Kids love read-alouds!
 Gather them up close to you and read to them.
 You don’t have to read the entire book, just a few pages that deal with what you want them to start thinking about.
 Ask questions and discuss pictures as you read.
 After I read aloud, I leave the book up front and center with other on-topic books for students to read during Read to Self time (one of my science rotations).